dbhynds/componentizer/readme.md

 * custom taxonomies

 ### Create Field Groups
 Create Advanced Custom Field groups to associate with component files.
 Each base component should have a field group associated with it.
 Multiple field groups can be created for the same component.
-However field groups variations should use identically `Field Names` (although labels can vary).
+However field groups variations should use identical `Field Names` (although labels can vary).
 Fields can be added or removed from variations.

 ### Associate Groups and Components
 Once field groups and component files have been created, navigate to "Appearance > Componentizer" in the WordPress admin.
 Assign each field group to a base component.
 Assign it a location if field groups should appear at the top or bottom of a page and not be sortable by the authors.